apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

                  "action", ["firstArgument", "secondArgument", 42,
                  false]);

-The parameters explained in more detail:
+The parameters are detailed below:

 1. `function(winParam) {}` - Success function callback.
 Assuming your
-   `exec` call completes successfully, this function will be invoked
+   `exec` call completes successfully, this function is invoked
-    (optionally with any parameters you pass back to it)
+    (optionally with any parameters you pass back to it).
 2. `function(error) {}` - Error function callback.
 If the operation does
-   not complete successfully, this function will be invoked (optionally with an error parameter)
+   not complete successfully, this function is invoked (optionally with an error parameter).
 3. `"service"` - The service name to call into on the native side.
-This will be mapped to a native class.
-More on this in the native guides below
+This is mapped to a native class, about which more information is available in the native guides listed below.
 4. `"action"` - The action name to call into.
 This is picked up by the native class receiving the `exec` call, and, depending on the platform, essentially maps to a class's method.
-For more detail please check out the native guides located at the end of this article.
-5. `[/* arguments */]` - Arguments to get passed into the native
+   The native guides listed below provide details.
-   environment
+5. `[/* arguments */]` - Arguments to pass into the native environment.

 ### Echo Plugin JavaScript Example